mematron/Arminta/README.md

 ### Observing Behavior
 - **Episodic Database**: Query `arminta_episodic.db` for a complete record of every action, outcome, and self-assessment.
 - **State Snapshot**: The current world model and learned parameters are serialized in a versioned pickle file.
-- **System Metrics**: Ground truth comes from standard Linux interfaces — `/proc/meminfo`, PSI, thermal sensors.
+- **System Metrics**: Ground truth comes from standard Linux interfaces including `/proc/meminfo`, PSI, and thermal sensors.
 - **Live Dashboard**: [mematron.github.io/arminta-status](https://mematron.github.io/arminta-status) displays real-time cognitive state, emotion bars, causal edges, reward history, and the Continuity Advisor.
 Data is pushed from the running agent via gist on a 3-minute cycle.

 ---